naren-venhan/vikrai/packages/modules/product/README.md

 npm run dev
 ```

 Then, open in your browser the URL `http://localhost:3000/api/products`.
-If you seeded your database with demo products, or you’re using a Medusa database schema, you’ll receive the products in your database.
+If you seeded your database with demo products, or you’re using a vikrai database schema, you’ll receive the products in your database.
 Otherwise, the request will return an empty array.